 Most insurers offer cover for amateur and professional photographers, and you can include extra cover if you use your camera for work:

-Hire of equipment: This provides you with a replacement camera if yours is lost or damaged.
+Hire of equipment: This camera insurance provides you with a replacement camera if yours is lost or damaged.
 For example, if you are due to shoot an event and your camera breaks.

-Personal accident: This provides you with a fixed payment if you suffer an injury which results in your death or permanent disability, for example loss of a limb.
+Personal accident: This camera insurance cover provides you with a fixed payment if you suffer an injury which results in your death or permanent disability, for example loss of a limb.